on orders of $85 or more

 - Crispin, M. Jackson and Leonce Mary.
 Falaise Roll Recording Prominent Companions of William Duke of Normandy at the Conquest of England.
 Baltimore: Genealogical Publishing.
 Print.

 - Humble, Richard.
 The Fall of Saxon England.
 New York: Barnes and Noble, 1975.
 Print.
 (ISBN 0-88029-987-8).

 The Peacock Family Crest was acquired from the Houseofnames.com archives.
 The Peacock Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 1 September 2014 at 21:01.
+This page was last modified on 30 March 2015 at 03:20.